-Forecast Reports (FCR)
+FORECAST REPORTS (FCR)

 The Forecast Reports (FCR) tool is a credit risk management tool.
-It is a computer-generated report containing a standard set of charts displaying key information about the past and projected future development of a financial institution's loan portfolio.

-It can be used in three ways:
+It is a computergenerated report containing a standard set of charts displaying key information about the past and projected future development of a financial institution's loan portfolio.
+It can be used to:

-- To analyze the portfolio performance in the past (trend analysis). - To project the expected portfolio performance into the future, based on trends seen in the recent past. - To simulate the effect of changes in portfolio performance trends and thus help in planning and decision making.
+- 1. Analyze the portfolio performance in the past (trend analysis). - 2.
+Project the expected portfolio performance into the future, based on trends seen in the recent past. - 3.
+Simulate the effect of changes in portfolio performance trends and thus help in planning and decision-making.